Vaibhavdeo/flight-search-app/README.md

 This app is developed using spring boot technology.

-Steps - Downlod the zip file from Github repository from below link- https://github.com/Vaibhavdeo/flight-search-app
+Steps - Downlod the zip file from Github repository from the link- https://github.com/Vaibhavdeo/flight-search-app

 Details of the project.